 Yet we don’t want to limit the things we say, do, or create.
-We put freedom first, even to a fault.
-It’s a part of our cultural identity as Americans.
-And to make up for it, we pretend that something’s okay as long as it’s not intentionally wrong.
+We put freedom first to a fault.
+It’s a part of our cultural identity as Americans, and to make up for it, we pretend that something’s okay as long as it’s not intentionally wrong.

-It’s okay to constantly feature an all-dominant cast, for example, as long as it’s not because you’re prejudiced.
+In this case, that it’s okay to repeatedly feature an all-dominant cast and narratives that revolve around their perspectives as long as it’s not because you’re prejudiced.

-Sure, it’s been shown again and again that a lack of representation has a strong negative impact on the self-image of those who aren’t represented (or are represented poorly) while simultaneously contributing to them being valued less and/or perceived less favorably by those who are represented as well as by outsiders…
+Sure, it’s been proven again and again that a lack of representation has a long-lasting negative impact on the self-image of those who aren’t represented (or are represented poorly) while simultaneously contributing to them being valued less and/or perceived less favorably by those who are represented or by outsiders…

 … but as long as it’s not on purpose, it’s fine!
 Why deviate?
 Because it would improve those attitudes?
 Quell those negative effects?
-That’s stupid!
+That’s dumb!

 I say all of that to say this…